Directive Principles of State Policy

 Art 44 — Uniform Civil Code: The Most Debated DPSP

-Article 44 directs: "The State shall endeavour to secure for the citizens a uniform civil code throughout the territory of India."
-This is the most politically and constitutionally charged DPSP.
-Currently, personal laws based on religion govern marriage, divorce, succession, adoption, and maintenance — Hindu Marriage Act 1955, Muslim Personal Law (Shariat) Application Act 1937, Indian Christian Marriage Act 1872, Parsi Marriage and Divorce Act 1936, and Special Marriage Act 1954 (secular alternative).
-Key judicial observations: (1) Shah Bano v.
-UoI (1985) — SC awarded maintenance to a divorced Muslim woman under CrPC Sec 125 and urged UCC implementation; Parliament passed Muslim Women (Protection of Rights on Divorce) Act 1986 to override the ruling; (2) Sarla Mudgal v.
-UoI (1995) — SC observed that Art 44 is based on the premise that there is no necessary connection between religion and personal law in a civilized society; (3) John Vallamattom v.
-UoI (2003) — SC struck down Sec 118 of Indian Succession Act as discriminatory against Christians and reiterated the need for UCC; (4) Jose Paulo Coutinho v.
-Maria Luiza Valentina Pereira (2019) — SC praised Goa's UCC (inherited from Portuguese Civil Code 1867, continued after liberation in 1961) as a "shining example."
-Goa remains the only state with a uniform code governing all communities.
-Uttarakhand enacted the Uniform Civil Code Act in 2024, becoming the first state to do so post-independence.
-The SC has consistently held it cannot direct Parliament to enact a UCC — this is a legislative policy decision.
+Art 44: "The State shall endeavour to secure for the citizens a uniform civil code throughout the territory of India."
+The most politically explosive DPSP.
+Currently, religion-based personal laws govern marriage, divorce, succession, adoption, and maintenance: Hindu Marriage Act 1955, Muslim Personal Law (Shariat) Application Act 1937, Indian Christian Marriage Act 1872, Parsi Marriage and Divorce Act 1936, and Special Marriage Act 1954 (secular alternative).
+Key SC observations to memorize: (1) Shah Bano (1985) — maintenance for divorced Muslim woman under CrPC Sec 125; Parliament overrode with the Muslim Women Act 1986.
+(2) Sarla Mudgal (1995) — "no necessary connection between religion and personal law in a civilized society."
+(3) John Vallamattom (2003) — struck down Indian Succession Act Sec 118 as discriminatory against Christians.
+(4) Jose Paulo Coutinho (2019) — praised Goa's UCC as "a shining example."
+Goa has a UCC inherited from Portuguese Civil Code 1867.
+Uttarakhand passed a UCC Act in 2024 — first state post-independence.
+The SC consistently says it cannot direct Parliament to enact a UCC — legislative policy, not judicial mandate.
+Art 44 appears in every exam cycle.

 Article 31C — The Crucial Bridge Between FRs and DPSPs